peekknuf/peekknuf/README.md

 ###  👋

 - 🔭 I’m currently working on my CLI data generation tool, adding features and a bunch of different minor stuff
-- 🌱 Interested in the intersection of distributed systems and data analysis/engineering
+- 🌱 Interested in the intersection of distributed systems, databases and data analysis/engineering
 - 📫 peekknuf@gmail.com

 <!--